reserve-protocol/reserve-index-dtf/README.md

 Reserve Folio is a protocol for creating and managing portfolios of ERC20-compliant assets entirely onchain.
 Folios are designed to be used as a single-source of truth for asset allocations, enabling composability of complex, multi-asset portfolios.

-To change their composition, Folios support a rebalancing process during which either the `AUCTION_LAUNCHER` (or anyone else, with restriction) can start Dutch Auctions to rebalance the Folio toward the defined basket unit.
-Each Dutch Auction manifests as an exponential decay between two prices under the assumption that the ideal clearing price (incl slippage) lies in between the price bounds.
+To change their composition, Folios support a rebalancing process during which either the `AUCTION_LAUNCHER` (or anyone else, after a delay) can run dutch auctions to rebalance the Folio.
+Each dutch auction manifests as an exponential decay between two price extremes under the assumption that the ideal clearing price (incl slippage) lies in between the price bounds.
+The size of each auction is defined by surpluses and deficits relative to progressively narrowing token-to-share ratios (monotonically increasing in the deficit case; monotonically decreasing in the surplus case).

-The `AUCTION_LAUNCHER` is trusted to provide additional input to the rebalance process: (i) what tokens to include in the auction; (ii) the basket limits to use to determine surplus/deficit; (iii) individual token weights in the basket; and (iv) prices, depending on the `IFolio.PriceControl` level.
-In all cases, the `AUCTION_LAUNCHER` is bound to act within the bounds set by the `REBALANCE_MANAGER`, who is free to use zero-width ranges to remove degrees of freedom from the `AUCTION_LAUNCHER`.
-If an auction is opened permissionlessly instead of by the `AUCTION_LAUNCHER`, the caller has no sway over any details of the auction, and it is always for all tokens in the rebalance based on the spot estimates.
+The `AUCTION_LAUNCHER` is trusted to provide additional input to the rebalance process: (i) what tokens to include in the auction; (ii) adjustments to the basket limits that are used to determine surplus/deficit; (iii) adjustments to the individual token weights in the basket unit, if `PriceControl.weightControl` is set; and (iv) prices, if `PriceControl.priceControl` is set.
+In all cases, the `AUCTION_LAUNCHER` is bound to act within the bounds set by the `REBALANCE_MANAGER`.
+If an auction is opened permissionlessly instead of by the `AUCTION_LAUNCHER`, the caller has no sway over any details of the auction, and it is always for all tokens in the rebalance based on the latest spot estimates.

 `REBALANCE_MANAGER` is expected to be the timelock of the rebalancing governor associated with the Folio.
+A major design goal of a Folio is to be able to achieve high fidelity asset management and rebalancing even when acting under a timelock delay.

-`AUCTION_LAUNCHER` is expected to be a semi-trusted EOA or multisig; They can open auctions within the bounds set by governance, hopefully adding basket definition and pricing precision.
+`AUCTION_LAUNCHER` is expected to be a semi-trusted EOA or multisig.
+They can open auctions within the bounds set by governance, hopefully adding basket and pricing precision.
 If they are offline the auction can be opened through the permissonless route instead.
-If the `AUCTION_LAUNCHER` is not just offline but actively evil, at-best they can maximally deviate rebalancing within the governance-granted range, or prevent a Folio from rebalancing entirely by repeatedly closing-out auctions.
+If the `AUCTION_LAUNCHER` is not just offline but actively evil, at-best they can maximally deviate the final portfolio within the governance-granted range, or prevent a Folio from rebalancing entirely.
+In the case that `RebalanceControl.priceControl` is set, they can additionally cause value leakage but cannot guarantee they themselves are the beneficiary.

-There is no limit to how many auctions can be opened during a rebalance.
-If the `AUCTION_LAUNCHER` is calling `openAuction` near any boundary that would expire their period, the period is extended so that a period of nonuse occurs before transition to the next phase.
+There is no limit to how many auctions can be opened during a rebalance except for the rebalance's TTL.
+The `AUCTION_LAUNCHER` always has opportunity to open another auction or close the rebalance before the permissionless (unrestricted) period begins.

 ### Architecture